Case Study • NYU Langone

 Research goals

-• Pinpoint friction across activation (validation → verification → creation).
+• Pinpoint friction across the activation journey (validation → verification → creation).

 • Compare comprehension and effort on mobile vs. desktop.

-• Clarify mental model of “activation” and next steps.
+• Clarify mental model of “activation” and expected next steps.

 • Evaluate copy, labels, and rationale for data requests.